MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Preference_Variables.md

 The valid values are as follows:

 - **NormalView**: (Default) A detailed view designed for most users.
-Consists of a description of the error, and the name of the object involved in the error.
+Consists of a description of the error and the name of the object involved in the error.
 - **CategoryView**: A succinct, structured view designed for production environments.
 The format is as follows: